satellite-image-deep-learning/techniques/README.md

 * [qhub](https://qhub.dev) -> QHub enables teams to build and maintain a cost effective and scalable compute/data science platform in the cloud.
 * [imagej](https://imagej.net) -> a very versatile image viewer and processing program
 * [Geo Data Viewer](https://github.com/RandomFractals/geo-data-viewer) extension for VSCode which enables opening and viewing various geo data formats with nice visualisations
+* [Datasette](https://datasette.io/) is a tool for exploring and publishing data as an interactive website and accompanying API, with SQLite backend.
+Various plugins extend its functionality, for example to allow displaying geospatial info, render images (useful for thumbnails), and add user authentication.

 ## GDAL & Rasterio
 * So improtant this pair gets their own section.
 GDAL is THE command line tool for reading and writing raster and vector geospatial data formats.
 If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL